Skip to main content

-Auxiliary Or Helping Verbs
+Auxiliary and Helping Verbs

-What are Auxiliary Or Helping Verbs?
+What are Auxiliary and Helping Verbs?

 A verb of this type helps the main verb in a sentence.
 It comes before the main verb in a sentence.
 A helping verb has no meaning on its own.
 Auxiliary verb is used forming the tense, moods and voices.